substance/texture/src/article/TextureArticle.changes.md

 52. Introduce `<body-content>`

-We prefer to wrap content from meta-data.
+We prefer to wrap content from metadata.

 51. Introduce `<abstract-content>`

-We prefer to wrap content from meta-data.
+We prefer to wrap content from metadata.

 50. Restrict `<textual-form>`